onboarding

 If you want to take part in an offboarding program, these are four tips:

-1. Start with an offboarding checklist 📋
+1. Start with an employee offboarding checklist 📋

 Make a checklist, so you can tick off all the necessary steps in the offboarding process.
 Having a checklist is very useful during offboarding, as such a process usually concerns multiple stakeholders and has to be completed in a matter of a few weeks, before the last working day of the departing employee.
 For instance, HR has to be informed to ensure that all the necessary administrative procedures are followed and important data is recorded, IT has to know what software access rights have to be terminated or transferred, and the team supervisor has to ensure that knowledge is secured and tasks and projects are transferred to colleagues in full and on time.
 Having a good checklist helps to structure this process.